akgis32/Cooldown-Companion/README.md

 # Cooldown Companion
-An addon that allows you to create custom icon panels to track spell and item cooldowns with various styling options.
+An addon that allows you to create custom panels to track spell and item cooldowns with various styling options.
 ## Libraries

 Thank you to all the libraries that make the addon possible 🙏